CraftAcademyLabs/coach-guides/weeks/week_6.md

 - **Wednesday:**
   - [ ] Morning 10:00: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)
-  ~~- [ ] Afternoon 14:00: Advanced associations with ActiveRecord - Oliver (same slide deck as part 1)~~
+  - [ ] Afternoon 14:00: Advanced associations with ActiveRecord - Oliver (same slide deck as part 1)

 - **Thursday:**
  - [ ] Morning 11:00: How to get paid (Stripe)  Part 1 - Thomas + Faraz (prepare pre-recording)
  - [ ] Afternoon 14:00: How to get paid (Stripe) Part 2 - Thomas + Faraz
+   - Thomas needs to write a guide

 - **Friday:**
- - [ ] Afternoon 15:30: Project Retro and UX/function review  (give feedback for the weekend) - All Coaches Do this on monday ollie
+ - [ ] Afternoon 15:30: Project Retro and UX/function review  (give feedback for the weekend) - All Coaches Do this on monday

   ### Resources
   * [Devise Introduction](https://youtu.be/BBKiHPotInA)